runwayml/learn/docs/how-to/importing.md

 Once a model version has been successfully built you can add it to a workspace.
 You can also add any successful model versions to your personal workspace by hovering over the model version check mark in the "Versions" panel until it becomes a "+" icon, and then selecting it.
 This allows you to test new model versions before making them the default model version that is published to all Runway users.

-### Edit Model Info
+## Model Information

-Once you've imported your model you should edit its model info to help other users understand who made it and what its used for.
-As the publisher of the model, you can do this from the model page using the "Edit Info" button.
-We recommend adding all of these fields for each model:
+Once you've imported your model, you can add additional information to help others understand the model.
+As the publisher of the model, you can do this from the model page using the **Edit Info** button.
+We recommend adding these fields for your model:

 * **Model Name**: The name of the model.
 Alphanumeric values, underscores, and hyphens are allowed here.
 No spaces.
 * **Tagline**: A short one-line description of what your model does.